Eckmanj8966/DataMon-Group2/README.md

 3. Number Guesser:
-Gamemode where user tries to guess a secret number with feedback. user selects a random secret number so that the user can play a game with feedback the user guesses numbers, program picks apart the question so that the user solves not just for the answer, but ensures thatkey also understand the question as a whole.
+Gamemode where user tries to guess a secret number with feedback. user selects a random secret number so that the user can play a game with feedback the user guesses numbers, program picks apart the question so that the user solves not just for the answer, but ensures that key also understand the question as a whole.

 Summary of What the Program Does:
 In the beginning the program starts with a main menu (4 choices).